magland/ragdbfor_pynwb/summaries/pynwb/docs/gallery/general/object_id.py.summary.md

-Object IDs in NWB are UUID strings assigned to each NWB container object.
-Access the object ID using the `.object_id` attribute.
+# Object IDs in NWB

-Example:
+NWB container objects have a UUID string as an object ID, which can be accessed with the `.object_id` method.
+These IDs are practically unique and allow direct access to NWB objects.

+## Key features

+- Every NWB container object has an `object_id` (UUID string)
+- The `NWBFile.objects` property provides a dictionary of all neurodata_type objects indexed by their object ID
+- You can look up objects directly using their object ID

+## Usage examples

 ```python
 from datetime import datetime